marcotollini/Cosmos/docs/benchmark.md

  Execution Time: 64800.713 ms
 ```

-With 5M it is actually not that bad, with only a 3.5 factor, instead of 5.
+With 5M it is actually not that bad, with only a 3.5 factor, instead of 5. (the old state was keeping the same dimension)